George5683/GatorGrid-Mesh/README.md

 ## Bugs:
 - At the moment if in an environment with high congestion, packets may not arrive.
 Moving locations is required.
+- SPI has a slight delay of 110 ms per message sent.

 ## Author
 George Salomon, Cole Smith, Jonathon Brown, Mateo Slivka, Maxwell Evans